vitest-dev/vitest/docs/api/index.md

  - **Type**: `(...args: any[]) => Awaitable<void>`

-  This assertion checks if a function was called with certain parameters at it's last invokation.
+  This assertion checks if a function was called with certain parameters at it's last invocation.
 Requires a spy function to be passed to `expect`.

   ```ts
   import { expect, test, vi } from 'vitest'